 a.
 One or more winery, brewery, distillery facility I, II or III may operate within one remote tasting room;

 b.
-The aggregated total space devoted to tasting and retail activity shall be limited to one thousand square feet of gross floor area, not including areas devoted to storage, restrooms, and similar back-of-the-house uses;
+The aggregated total space devoted to tasting and retail activity shall be limited to one thousand square feet of gross floor area, not including areas devoted to storage, restrooms, and similar nonpublic areas;

 c.
 Notwithstanding subsection D.2.b. of this section, an additional five hundred square feet of immediately adjacent outdoor space may be used for tasting, subject to applicable state regulations limiting sale, service and consumption of alcoholic beverages;